vlandham/captain_z/out/captain_z.md

 #

-Up in the little cave on the side of the cliff, the pirates were still fighting over who would open the satchel they expected to have the treasure inside it.
+Up in the little cave on the side of the cliff, the pirates were still fighting over who would open the satchel of treasure.

-In fact it was such a fight that no one but Hissy and Barnacle Bill had noticed Captain Z's fall.
+In fact, it was such a fight that no one but Hissy and Barnacle Bill had noticed Captain Z's fall.

 Bill had stayed out of the fight over the bag, as he didn't want to get hurt in the scuffle.
 He was on the other side of the cave, near the doorway when he saw Hissy try for the feather and watched in horror as Captain Z slipped and disappeared  from view.
-In fact it was such a terrible sight that he just stood there with his mouth open wide and his eyes opened wider as the others continued to fight.
+In fact it was such a terrible sight that he just stood there with his mouth open wide and his eyes opened wider, as the others continued to fight.

-Golden George had grabbed the bag away from Smelly Ned, who had pushed poor old Jon Thumb down to get at it.
+Golden George had grabbed the bag away from Smelly Ned, who had pushed poor old Jon Thumb down to get it.
 But now they were all wrestling on the floor again.

 "Enough ya sea rats," their captain bellowed.
 "Hand me the booty."